Enterprise Center incubator businesses plan to fly the coop, leaving vacancy for new cohort

 Hutchinson has seen its fair share of layoffs over the years.
-Hutchinson Technology employed thousands, but experienced semi regular cycles of layoffs.
-Now HTI employs roughly 95 workers at their Hutchinson branch.
-The same goes for 3M and other businesses in the city.
+Hutchinson Technology employed thousands, but experienced semi-regular cycles of layoffs.
+Now HTI-TDK Corp. employs roughly 95 workers at its Hutchinson branch.
+The same cycle of layoffs has been seen at 3M and other businesses in the city through the years.

-Hutchinson’s Economic Development Director, Miles Seppelt became concerned with the layoffs over the years and decided the city needed to take action.
+Hutchinson Economic Development Director Miles Seppelt became concerned with the layoffs over the years and decided the city needed to take action.

 “It’s hard to get a company to move, come or expand to Hutchinson,” Seppelt said.
 “So we thought, why not grow our own?”